Decidability of theories of modules over tubular algebras: Basic calculations

 Let $k$ be a recursive field.
 In this section we list basic operations that can be carried out effectively over $k$ which we will need later in the paper.
 We will sketch proofs of some of the less trivial operations.

 \begin{remark} Given a finite subset $S$ of $k^n$ and $v\in k^n$ we can effectively calculate a basis for $\Span S$, decide whether $v\in \Span S$ and find a basis for a complement of $\Span S$.
-Hence we can effectively calculate the dimension of $\Span S$. \end{remark}
+In particular, we can effectively calculate the dimension of $\Span S$. \end{remark}

 \begin{remark} Given a matrix $M\in M_{n\times l}(k)$ we can effectively find a basis for the kernel of $M$ in $k^n$ and the image of $M$ in $k^l$ when considering $M$ as a linear map from $k^n$ to $k^l$.
 Hence we can calculate the rank of $M$. \end{remark}